sajjadth/generic-nodejs-proxy/README.md

-# Generic Node.js Proxy
+# Generic Proxy

-This project is a simple proxy server built with Node.js, Express, and `http-proxy-middleware`.
+This project is a simple proxy server, initially built with Node.js and now migrated to Go for improved performance and lower memory usage.
 It forwards incoming HTTP requests to a target URL, allowing you to access third-party APIs via the proxy.

 ## Features